OctopusDeploy/docs/docs/packaging-applications/build-servers/teamcity.md

 !include <teamcity-feed>

-## Creating and Pushing Packages From TeamCity to Octopus {#TeamCity-CreateAndPushPackageToOctopusCreatingandpushingpackagesfromTeamCitytoOctopus}
+## Creating and pushing packages from TeamCity to Octopus {#TeamCity-CreateAndPushPackageToOctopusCreatingandpushingpackagesfromTeamCitytoOctopus}

 :::hint
 In version 4.38.0 of the TeamCity Plugin we have added a new build runner that can be used to package your applications as either a NuGet or Zip formatted package.